 This project explains how to repair a rotted door bottom and weatherstrip.
+Also see How to Repair a Rotted Exterior Door Frame if the side jambs are also rotted.

 The single light French Doors at the basement patio are both sagging, resulting in a torn weatherstrip on the active door and a significant gap between the doors near the center bottom.
 The doors are sagging because each door weighs 65 lbs and is a too heavy for the standard grade residential door hinges.